Islamic State strikes back to slow Iraqi forces in Mosul

 On Sunday two militants tried to attack army barracks in the western province of Anbar.
 Police and army sources said the attackers were killed before they reached the base.

-Iraqi officials say they continue to gain ground against the militants who still hold about three-quarters of the country's largest northern city which is Islamic State's last major urban stronghold in Iraq.
+Iraqi officials say they continue to gain ground against the militants who still hold about three-quarters of the country's largest northern city.

 One military source said the militants had taken back some ground, but predicted their gains would be short-lived.
 "We withdraw to avoid civilian losses and then regain control.
 They can't hold territory for long," the source said.